tylerakonom/Lowry-Hexadecenoic/README.md

 	$ /projects/lowryc/software/containers/rnaseq.sif

-In order to work with the software contained in the container, we need to use the container module singularity.
+In order to use the software located in the container, we need to use the container module "singularity".
 There should be no reason for you to work in the terminal with the container, so all bash scripts will call the software for you.

 We are going to require a blank job script to work with RC.
 An example test job can be found [**here**](https://github.com/tylerakonom/Lowry-Hexadecenoic/blob/master/shell_scripts/testjob.sh).
 The header of the script will need to be changed to reflect what the expected necessities of the job are.
 Line 27 will need to be edited to run the command you're out to run.
 The example script is set up to run the help menu for hisat2.